Fastidious plant diseases and plant-microbe interactions

 FUNDING: USDA-NIFA-AFRI; DOE-JGI

-Understanding mechanisms of plant central stress regulators
+Mechanisms of plant central stress regulators

-FUNDING: Texas A&M AgriLife Research
+FUNDING: USDA-NIFA-HATCH, Texas A&M AgriLife Research